 TGaz Editor: Add the following paragraph to page 127 (line 11) as follows

+If the RSTA sets the Status Indication field in an IFTM frame to 1 (Successful), it shall not include a Non-TB Specific subelement or TB-specific subelement, if the same subelement was not also included in the IFTMR frame by the ISTA.

 If the RSTA includes a TB-specific subelement in an IFTM frame and the Status Indication field in the IFTM frame is set to 1, then the RSTA shall include an RSTA Availability Window element in the IFTM frame.
 The RSTA Availability Information field in the RSTA Availability Window element shall contain exactly one Availability Window Information field.

 TGaz Editor: Remove the following paragraph to page 128 (line 9-10) as follows(#5189)

-The ISTA shall set the Max R2I Rep and Max I2R Rep subfields to a value greater than 0 if the Secure LTF Required subfield of the Ranging Parameters field is equal to 1.

 TGaz Editor: Add the following paragraph starting on page 128 (line 46) as follows

+If the ISTA requested the RSTA to feedback AOA values in the R2I LMR by settting the R2I AOA Requested subfield in the IFTMR to 1, the RSTA may set the corresponding field in the Initial Fine Timing Measurement frame to 1.
+Otherwise, the RSTA shall set the R2I AOA Requested subfield to 0. (#5191)

 TGaz Editor: Add the following paragraph starting on page 129 (line 5) as follows

+If the ISTA requested the RSTA to announce the tx power of its R2I NDPs by settting the R2I Tx Power field in the Non-TB specific subelement to 1, the RSTA may set the corresponding field in the Initial Fine Timing Measurement frame to 1.
+Otherwise, the RSTA shall set the R2I Tx Power field to 0. (#5190)

 TGaz Editor: Modify the following paragraph starting on page 130 (line 9-12) as follows

-If the Secure LTF Required subfield of the Ranging Parameters field is equal to 1, the RSTA shall set the Max R2I Rep subfield to a value equal to the corresponding value in the IFTMR frame, and the RSTA shall set the Max I2R Rep subfield to a value greater than 0 and less than or equal to the corresponding value in IFTMR frame.
+If the Secure LTF Required subfield of the Ranging Parameters field is equal to 1, the RSTA shall set the Max R2I Rep subfield to a value equal to the corresponding value in the IFTMR frame, and the RSTA shall set the Max I2R Rep subfield to a value less than or equal to the corresponding value in IFTMR frame. (#5192)

 TGaz Editor: Add and modify the following paragraphs starting on page 130 (line 41) as follows

+When an RSTA sets the Status Indication field in an IFTM frame to 1 (Successful), it shall include an FTM Synchronization Information element in this IFTM frame.

-If the RSTA includes a TB-specific subelement in an IFTM frame and the Status Indication field in the IFTM frame is set to 2 (Request incapable) or 3 (Request failed), then the RSTA may include an RSTA Availability Window element in the IFTM.
+If the RSTA includes a TB-specific subelement in an IFTM frame and the Status Indication field in the IFTM frame is set to 2 (Request incapable) or 3 (Request failed), then the RSTA may include an RSTA Availability Window element in the IFTM frame.
 The RSTA Availability Information field in the RSTA Availability Window element shall contain one or more Availability Window Information fields.
 Each Availability Window Information field represents an availability window that the RSTA can assign to that ISTA if requested by the ISTA in future.
 The Passive TB Ranging Availability Window bit in this Availability Window Information subfield is set to 0.